About Milwaukee Fire Historical Society, Ltd.

 Included among the exhibits are a circa 1910 working fire alarm telegraph system, a functional 1920’s firehouse kitchen, original station furniture and furnished personal lockers reflecting the period.

-Several pieces of fire apparatus are on display: A 1927 “MFD” pumper and a 1930 “MFD” service truck, both hand built in the fire department repair shop and beautifully restored to their original condition.
-In addition are a stunning 1947 Cadillac ambulance and a classic WWII 1942 Pirsch sedan style pumper.
+Several pieces of fire apparatus are on display: A 1927 “MFD” pumper, hand built in the fire department repair shop and beautifully restored to their original condition.
+In addition are a stunning 1947 Cadillac ambulance and a classic 1947 Pirsch pumper used by Engine 2.

 As a completely volunteer society, we have undertaken the mission of caretakers in promoting the wonderful legacy of the Milwaukee Fire Department.

-The museum is open on the first Sunday of each month and by appointment.
-Additional information can be obtained by visiting the Milwaukee Fire Department web site and proceeding to our museum link.
+The museum is open on the first Sunday of each month (April-December) from 12 to 3 p.m. and by appointment.
 The Society is recognized by the IRS as a non-profit charitable 501 (c) (3) organization.